fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Jan 21
 Many topics we cover in this course speak to (but do not answer) the complex question: What is a natural food?
+Does the application of technology to food make it less natural?
 We often see "natural" as descriptors of food in grocery stores and restaurant menus, but what does that mean?
 Can anything be natural anymore?
-Do we really want that, anyway?
+Do we really want natural food, anyway?

 - Melanie Warner, _Pandora's Lunchbox_, xiii--xix; 1--20 (Weird Science).
 What does Warner think of food technology?
 What would she consider a natural food?